nicktayl0r/coding-challenges/challenges/hammingDistance/hammingDistance.md

 ## Prompt

 The [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) between two strings of equal length is the number of positions in which the two strings are different.
 Write a function called `hammingDistance` that accepts two non-negative, integers in [decimal](https://en.wikipedia.org/wiki/Decimal) format and returns the Hamming distance of the [binary](https://en.wikipedia.org/wiki/Binary_number) representations of these numbers.
 When the numbers are converted to binary strings they should be strings of the same length.
 All strings should be left-padded with zeroes so they equal the length of the longer string.

+**The Hamming distance is the number of bits that are different between two binary numbers.**

 For example,

-The Hamming distance is the number of bits that are different between two binary numbers.

 ```js
 hammingDistance(1,4)